Sharp bounds for non-trace class noise and applications to SPDEs: Main results -- Sharp Sobolev embeddings for Gaussian series

 In this subsection, we comment on the extension of the above results in the case $\cO=\T^d$.
 First, by repeating the proofs of Section \ref{s:gamma_consequences} (see Remark \ref{rem:groups}) and Theorem \ref{thm:MgTmu delta}, it is clear that the latter also holds in the periodic setting.
 To formulate the latter, we use the periodic variant of $H^{-s,q}(\T^d)$ (see \cite[Chapter 9]{Tri83}).
 Thus, we obtain

 \begin{theorem}[Sobolev embeddings for Gaussian series -- Periodic weighted case] The statement of Theorem \ref{thm:MgTmu delta} holds with $\mathcal{O}$ replaced by $\T^d$. \end{theorem}

-As on the periodic setting $\T^d$, Fourier multipliers are diagonal operators with respect to the standard Fourier basis (i.e.\ $f_k(x)=e_k(x):=e^{2\pi i k\cdot x}$ for $k\in \Z^d$), the above result also yields the periodic version of Theorem \ref{thm:Randomfield}.
+As on the periodic setting $\T^d$, Fourier multipliers are diagonal operators with respect to the standard Fourier basis, i.e.\ the above result also yields the periodic version of Theorem \ref{thm:Randomfield}.

 Because of its fundamental role in our analysis, we provide an alternative proof of the necessity of the first condition in \eqref{eq:conditionsmain delta} on $\T^d$ in the case of diagonal operators, therefore yielding optimality also in the case of Fourier multipliers on $\T^d$.
+Moreover, we provide a proof of the necessity of the second condition in \eqref{eq:conditionsmain delta} in Proposition \ref{p:necessityweirdcond}.
 The case of diagonal operators is interesting as a scaling argument, as in the proof of Proposition \ref{p:necessityLinfty_hom} does not seem possible due to the different rescaling of the Fourier symbol and functions, see below \eqref{eq:byproduct_Fourier}.
 Recall that $|e_k|\equiv 1$ pointwise, and thus $\ell^\zeta(\S_f)$ coincides with the \emph{unweighted} sequence space $\ell^\zeta$ if $\Sf$ is the Fourier basis on $\T^d$.

 \begin{proposition}[Necessity of the first condition in \eqref{eq:conditionsmain delta} -- Diagonal operator on $\T^d$] Let $ q\in (1, \infty)$, $ \eta\in (1, \infty)$, $\zeta\in [2, \infty]$, and $s\in(0,d)$.
 For each $\mu\in \ell^\infty$, let $R_{\mu}\in \calL(L^2(\T^d),L^2(\T^d))$ be defined by $R_{\mu} e_k = \mu_k e_k$, for $k\in \Z^d$.
 Suppose that there is a constant $C>0$ such that for all $g\in C^\infty(\T^d)$ and all finitely nonzero sequences $\mu$, one has